i-MSCP/imscp/Vagrant/README.md

 ## Requirements

 - VirtualBox or (LXC and vagrant-lxc plugin)
-- Vagrant >= 2.0.0
+- Vagrant ≥ 2.0.0
 - vagrant-reload Vagrant plugin
+- rsync

-Note that the documentation below assumes VirtualBox.
+Note that the documentation below assumes the VirtualBox Vagrant provider.

 ## Vagrant boxes